RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
-Next we will log out of client-1 and log back in as our admin account created in DC-1.
+Next, we will log out of client-1 and log back in as our admin account created in DC-1.
 Then right click the start button -> System -> click Remote Desktop -> click on "Select users that can remotely access this PC" under User Accounts -> click "Add..." -> From here we will type "Domain Users" or "Domain Admins".
-This will provide the security group selected, access to the client's computer remotely.
+This will provide the security group selected access to the client's computer remotely.
 We now allowed all Domain Users to access client-1 remotely.
 </p>
 <br />